scaleway/terraform-provider-scaleway/docs/data-sources/instance_server.md

 - `image` - The UUID and the label of the base image used by the server.

 - `organization_id` - The ID of the organization the server is associated with.

-- `project_id` - The ID of the project the server is associated with.

 - `tags` - The tags associated with the server.